index

 N(λ)Vol(Σ)6π2λ3/2N(\lambda) \sim \frac{\mathrm{Vol}(\Sigma)}{6\pi^2} \, \lambda^{3/2}

-Restricting the fit to the sparse regime below the Coxeter number yields a different exponent:
+The cumulative eigenvalue count used for fitting excludes the l=0l = 0 zero mode, which is the constant function and does not propagate.
+Restricting the fit to the sparse regime through the Coxeter number yields a different exponent:

 Regimedeffd_{\mathrm{eff}}R2R^2